Exploring The Temples of Karnak: A Visitor's Guide

 Beyond the Temple of Ramses II, to the east, is the well-preserved East Gate (now closed) in the brick enclosure wall, which surrounded the whole temple precinct.
 Built by Nectanebo I, it stands 19 meters high.

-South from the Great Temple of Amun
+South from the Main Temple of Amun

 To the south of Ramses II's enclosure wall around the Temple of Amun lies the Sacred Lake.
 In Arabic, it is known as Birket el-Mallaha ("Lake of the Salt Pan") as the water of the lake is slightly saline.
 The walls encircling the lake are well preserved on the west, south, and north sides, from which steps lead down to the water.
 On the north side is a structure built by Tuthmosis III.